iPhone 13 Pro Max

 The most recent version of iOS is version 15.
 However, earlier versions may still be refreshed with security updates to help support older phones.
 If your iPhone is running iOS 11 or earlier, you should consider upgrading the device.

 Unlike Android, which is used by a number of manufacturers, iOS is a closed operating system.
 Apple doesn't share its source code with app developers or users of its products, so there's a lower chance of attackers finding vulnerabilities in its system.
 For that reason, many believe that iOS is a safer operating system.

 Regardless, there's no way to be completely safe, even if you do own an Apple phone – so you should similarly consider the risks of using devices that are no longer supported.

-At present, the iPhone 5 and earlier are no longer receiving security updates.
-The iPhone 5 was released in September 2012, so if you're using any of the smartphones below or ones released earlier, you should look to invest in a new model.
+The iPhone 5 and earlier (excluding iPhone 5s) are no longer receiving security updates.
+If you're using any of the smartphones below or ones released earlier, you should look to invest in a new model.

 Currently there are no laws on how long brands have to support their phones for, or how much they have to tell you at the point of sale.
 This makes it tricky to know exactly what you're buying into when you choose a new phone.

 However, through research on the information brands do share, and the length of updates for their older handsets, we're able to assess brands on how long their typical update cycles are and how transparent they are with their customers.

 Apple consistently leads the line when it comes to software support – the closed ecosystem of Apple products means it is able to retain greater control over devices like iPhones.
 Although its official update policy is five years, in practice it's often beaten this.
 The Apple iPhone 6s, launched in 2015, is still on the latest iOS version.